GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 {% endAside %}

-When you switch to intrinsic sizing, we're letting the browser make decisions for us, based on the box's content size.
+When you switch to intrinsic sizing, you are letting the browser make decisions for you, based on the box's content size.
 It's much more difficult for there to be overflow with intrinsic sizing because our box will resize with its content, rather than try to size the content.
-It's important to remember that this is the default, flexible behaviour of a browser.
+It's important to remember that this is the default, flexible behavior of a browser.
 Though extrinsic sizing gives more control on the surface, intrinsic sizing provides the most flexibility, most of the time.